arjkb/personal-story/_posts/blog/2017-03-11-Masala-Dosa-at-Annapurna.md

 excerpt: Taking those taste-buds out for a ride!
 tags: masala-dosa chutney restaurant food delicious
 ---
-The last time I ate Indian food was two months ago when I was in India.
+The last time I ate Indian food was two months ago from India.

 It's now spring break at UNM -- a week long holiday (10 days in my specific case).
 Although this is a much-needed holiday, an undesired side-effect is that the UNM dining hall, the La Posada, would not be open 24/7.
-Instead, it operates from 10 am to 1 pm, which ineffectual for somebody who eats thrice a day; breakfast at 10 and lunch at 12:45 is ridiculous.
+Instead, it operates from 10 am to 1 pm, which is ineffectual for somebody who eats thrice a day; breakfast at 10 and lunch at 12:45 is ridiculous.

 Google maps revealed a vegetarian restaurant -- Annapurna -- located half a mile from Santa Clara Hall (where I live).
 I don't exactly know if this restaurant is Indian, but I'm tempted to think that way.
 At the very least, "Annapurna" is an Indian name.
 It was an Indian friend of mine who first mentioned this place to me, but I have never actually been there.